Kingxukai/linux/Documentation/driver-api/media/mc-core.rst

        ...
    }

-To iterate over entities, the iterator needs to be initialized and cleaned up as an additional steps:
+To iterate over entities, the woke iterator needs to be initialized and cleaned up as an additional steps:

 .. code-block:: c